wonsunahn/CS1632_Summer2021/exercises/Supplement2/README.md

 ### Running Cucumber Tests on Commandline

-If you are not using Eclipse and you wish to run the tests from the command line, use the command line Maven tool:
+If you are not using Eclipse and you wish to run the tests from the command line, use the command line Maven tool.
+If you don't have Maven on your machine you need to [download](https://maven.apache.org/download.cgi) it and [install](https://maven.apache.org/install.html) it.
+The PATH variable in the installation instructions is the same PATH we modified for setting up JDK 8 in the [Java Assessment Exercise](https://github.com/wonsunahn/CS1632_Summer2021/tree/main/exercises/0#setting-up-jdk-8-for-windows).
+Once you make sure Maven works by doing `mvn -v`, do the following:

 1. cd into the folder where you have cloned your GitHub Classroom repository.
 2. Invoke 'mvn test':
     ```